system76/docs/_articles/other-accounts.md

 ---
 layout: article
-title: Adding other users to your OS
+title: Adding Other Users to Your OS
 description: >
   How to add other users to your installation
 keywords: